Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by The Misunderstood.
+Every great song by Unrelated Segments.
 All the underground hits.

-All Q65 tracks.
-I heard you have a vinyl of every Sad Lovers and Giants record on German import.
+All The Standells tracks.
+I heard you have a vinyl of every The Residents record on German import.

-I hear you're buying an organ and a marimba and are throwing your macbook out the window because you want to make something real.
-You want to make a Accadde A record.
+I hear you're buying a rhodes and a 808 and are throwing your macbook out the window because you want to make something real.
+You want to make a Art Ensemble Of Chicago record.

-I hear that you and your band have sold your mellotron and bought an oboe.
+I hear that you and your band have sold your rhodes and bought a chamberlin.

-I hear that you and your band have sold your oboe and bought a mellotron.
+I hear that you and your band have sold your chamberlin and bought a rhodes.

 I hear everybody that you know is more relevant than everybody that I know.